 2 raw chicken breasts in a vacuum sealed bag with lemon slices and herbs.

-overhead view of a vacuum sealed bag filled with 2 raw chicken breasts, lemon slices, and herbs in a sous vide bath.
+Overhead view of a vacuum sealed bag filled with 2 raw chicken breasts, lemon slices, and herbs in a sous vide bath.

 2 cooked sous vide chicken breasts on a wooden cutting board.